rbong/envi/README.md

 ====

 When you are modifying, most extension should be done by sending keys through the servers.
-The default names of the servers are V2 for vim's tmux server, VT for the shell's server, and VF for vifm's server.
+The default names of the servers are V2 for Vim's tmux server, VT for the shell's server, and VF for vifm's server.
 You can access these with
 ```
 tmux send-keys -t(servername) (keys)
 ```
-vim's built in server capabilities are also used.
-A tmux server is only used because vim does not support reconnection. vim's server can be accessed with
+Vim's built in server capabilities are also used.
+A tmux server is only used because Vim does not support reconnection.
+Vim's server can be accessed with
 ```
 vim --servername VV --remote-send (keys)
 ```
-vim's server is called VV by default.
-There are several remote options for vim.
+Vim's server is called VV by default.
+There are several remote options for Vim.
-Search vim's manual for "remote" to find these.
+Search Vim's manual for "remote" to find these.
 ```
-man vim
+man Vim
 ```
-The simplest way to add new functions is to modify the vifm-start and vim-start files and bind keys to the commands.
+The simplest way to add new functions is to modify the vifm-start and Vim-start files and bind keys to the commands.
 Look inside vifm-start and study the script to see my style for this.

 known issues
 ====

-cd commands are still visible in vifm's command history. vim sometimes renders incorrectly, always on the first run and usually with remotely opening large files; this can be fixed by reconnecting.
+cd commands are still visible in vifm's command history.
+Vim sometimes renders incorrectly, always on the first run and usually with remotely opening large files; this can be fixed by reconnecting.